 - Rural areas where you could easily hit a deer or other animal

 - Regions that are prone to natural disasters, such as tornadoes, hurricanes, floods, hailstorms, wildfires, etc.

 In general, people who live in cities pay more for coverage than people in rural areas.
 This rate factor is something to keep in mind if your insurance costs too much.
 It could be worth it to move somewhere else where your coverage is cheaper.
 You might want to consult your agent before moving elsewhere to see if you could save money.

 Your Car and How Much You Drive It

-The type of car you drive can be a reason for your premiums being high.
+The type of car you drive can be a reason for your high premium.
 Insurers charge more to cover cars that aren’t as safe and that are more expensive.
-This is because they’re more expensive to replace or repair.
+This is because they’re costlier to replace or repair.
 It’s also because a less safe car can put you at higher risk for injury in an accident.

 The number of miles you put on your car each year can also raise your rates.
 Driving more miles means there’s a higher chance of you getting into an accident.
 Insurers consider this and raise your rates accordingly.

 How to Lower Your Insurance Costs

 It’s not a hopeless situation if your insurance costs too much.
-There are ways that you can lower your costs.
+There are ways that you can lower your premium.
 You can’t do anything about your age or gender, but you can still control some factors.
-Here are some of the best ways to lower your premium:
+Here are some of the best ways to pay less for coverage:

 - Drive safer and avoid tickets.
 This one is obvious but important.
 Avoiding tickets and accidents means your rates can go down.
 Going a couple of years without any issues will likely result in lower costs.